LSchulz2022/nextstrain-narratives-demo/narratives/nextstrain-narratives-demo_SJCPHL-trees.md

-(Click on the down arrow after "Pangolin lineage" to see the list)
+(Click on the down arrow after "Emerging Lineage" to see the list)